-If you’ve been affected by a sudden cardiac arrest and you’re in the UK (or a UK ex-pat) and have something relevant to say we’d happily consider it for publishing on our blog.
+If you’ve been affected by a sudden cardiac arrest and have something relevant to say we’d happily consider it for publishing on our blog.
 Sudden cardiac arrests are not that widely known and are often confused with a heart attack and so we’re keen on getting perspectives from all angles.

 If you’d like to share your relevant story or have knowledge in a particular area you’d like to share then please contact us.